teclone/php-handler/README.md

 ## Validation Rule Formats

 Validation rules are defined as arrays keyed by the their field names.
 Each field array should have a `type` property that defines the type of validation.
 Optional fields should have a `required` key property set to `false`.
-Every other rule details must go into the `options` array key except the `filters`, `matchWith` `check` and `checks` database rules.
+Every other rule details must go into the `options` array key except the `filters`, `check` and `checks` database rules.

 During validation, there are some special ways of referencing the validation principals. `{_this}` references the current field under validation, `{this}` references the current field value under validation, while `{_index}` references the current field value index position (in the case of validating array of fields).